The short answer is yes.

 How you condition will be determined by what your goals are, where your current training/fitness level is and your training background; of course there are some common sense rules when combined with a strength training program.
 Unfortunately, these common sense rules aren't terribly common; your conditioning is PART of your training and must be accounted for when designing your total program.
 You can't expect to the conditioning to exist independently from your strength training.
 The 5/3/1 Forever book drives this point home on how you do this, what simple rules to follow as well as specific guidelines of what to do with each of the programs.
 Don't buy into the "run around until you are out of breath" and expect it to work for long.

 What is important is that you do it.
 At different points in our lives, certain activities call to us.
 Using myself as an example, there was a long time in my life where hills and pulling tires was my calling.
 I NEEDED this in my life.
 I wanted that feeling of abuse and the challenge.
 Very few of us are challenged physically.
 We may think that the weight room offers that challenge but a PR set of squats is much different than having to inch the Prowler for 40 yards with lungs and legs burning.
 Our lives are easy – too easy physically.
 On the converse, our brains and emotions are constantly being challenged.
 The mental stress in our world is at an all-time high.
-What better way to relieve this stress than to break down our bodies and tap into a mindset that no longer gets challenged?
+What better way to relieve this stress than to challenge our bodies and tap into a mindset that no longer gets challenged?

 On the flipside of conditioning, you have “easy” or the standard conditioning.
 What this offers is a way to zone out and relax.
 A way to discipline yourself to adhere to a schedule.
 To escape the constant mind-hustle and the mental gymnastics that goes on all day and night.